-- Sustainable forest management performance requirements in the Standard are applicable at the Defined Forest Area level, except monitoring of forest health, which could be done at regional level but with the monitoring results communicated at the Defined Forest Area level: - where forest health is monitored at the regional level, it will not be necessary to carry out individual monitoring of each Defined Forest Area. - All the requirements have been developed so they are clear, performance based and auditable. - The requirements apply to activities of all forest operators in the Defined Forest Area which have an impact on achieving compliance with the Standard. - Relevant and appropriate records must be kept, to provide evidence of compliance with the Standard's forest management requirements. - Documents related to wood and non-wood forest products from forests certified under this Standard and passed on to entities with PEFC-endorsed Chain of Custody certification, must specify "100% PEFC certified."
+- Sustainable forest management performance requirements in the Standard are applicable at the Defined Forest Area level, except monitoring of forest health, which could be done at regional level but with the monitoring results communicated at the Defined Forest Area level: - where forest health is monitored at the regional level, it will not be necessary to carry out individual monitoring of each Defined Forest Area; and - o similarly, where an Area Work Plan (AWP) is developed at the regional level, it will not be necessary to develop an individual AWP for each Defined Forest Area. - All the requirements have been developed so they are clear, performance based and auditable. - The requirements apply to activities of all forest operators in the Defined Forest Area which have an impact on achieving compliance with the Standard. - Relevant and appropriate records must be kept, to provide evidence of compliance with the Standard's forest management requirements. - Documents related to timber and non-timber forest products from forests certified under this Standard and passed on to entities with PEFC-endorsed Chain of Custody certification, must specify "x% PEFC certified."